eric-cobb/es-security-demo/README.md

 │   └── nothing_to_see_here
 ├── files
-│   ├── demo_progs.tar        # The tar file that contains binaries in bin/ that will trigger alerts in /dev/shm/ │   └── eicar_com.zip         # Harmless eicar file that Defend will see as a malicious process ├── osquery                   # OSquery file(s) that can be used during alert investigation │   └── osquery_find_deleted_processes
+│   ├── demo_progs.tar        # The tar file that contains binaries in bin/ that will trigger alerts in /dev/shm/ │   └── eicar_com.tar.gz      # Harmless eicar file that Defend will see as a malicious process ├── osquery                   # OSquery file(s) that can be used during alert investigation │   └── osquery_find_deleted_processes
 ├── README.md